 New caregivers make bigger changes.

 New parents are particularly open to behavior change.
 Research shows that first-time parents tend to make the biggest improvements in positive eating behaviors, like eating breakfast every day and eating fruits and vegetables.
-Lower-income moms also make bigger changes than higher-income moms.
+Lower-income caregivers also make bigger changes than higher-income caregivers.

 Young children are at a crucial development stage…

 The brain undergoes dramatic development during the early childhood years, building cognitive, social, and emotional capacity along with advancement in language and motor skills.
 According to the World Health Organization, “Early childhood is the most intensive period of brain development during the lifespan.
 Adequate stimulation and nutrition are essential for development during the first three years of life.”